Klipper3d/klipper/docs/Installation.md

 Enter the Settings tab again and under "Serial Connection" change the "Serial Port" setting to "/tmp/printer".
 Change the Baudrate field to 250000 (this buad rate field is not related to the firmware baudrate and may be safely left at 250000).
+Unselect the "Not only cancel ongoing prints but also disconnect..." checkbox.

 Under the "Features" tab, unselect "Enable SD support".
 Then click "Save".